brettimus/fp-copilot/README.md

 );
 ```

-- Create a matching function (copy-paste into sql editor)
+- Create a matching function (again, copy-paste this into sql editor)

 ```sql
 create or replace function match_notebooks (